Introducing GTGraffiti: The Robot That Paints Like a Human

 Graduate students at the Georgia Institute of Technology have built the first graffiti-painting robot system that mimics the fluidity of human movement.
 Aptly named GTGraffiti, the system uses motion capture technology to record human painting motions and then composes and processes the gestures to program a cable-driven robot that spray paints graffiti artwork.

 The project was devised by robotics Ph.D. student Gerry Chen, in collaboration with Juan-Diego Florez, a fellow graduate student; Frank Dellaert, robotics professor in the School of Interactive Computing, and Seth Hutchinson, professor and KUKA Chair for Robotics.
-The team’s peer-reviewed study of the robot system will be published in the International Conference on Robotics and Automation proceedings in June 2022.
+The team’s peer-reviewed study of the robot system was published in the International Conference on Robotics and Automation proceedings in June 2022.

 How It Works